BlockMedical/BlockMedical/README.md

 You can review the [BMV-USD Exchange Rate repository here](https://github.com/BlockMedical/BMV-ventureasset/blob/v0.3.0/contracts/BMV-USD-ExchangeContract.sol) and the [BMV circulation total supply repository here](https://github.com/BlockMedical/BMV-ventureasset/blob/v0.3.0/contracts/BMVInvestmentContract.sol#L58).
 The public chain information displaying the BMV total supply can be found [here](https://etherscan.io/token/0x76eec17d8f2a0fad17c9df63524799130834d9d2).

 ## Key Management Policy
 The community can review the smart contracts source code above, however, they will not be able to modify or change the contracts.
-The keys that manage those contracts are listed below and we follow industry best practice to secure them.
+The public keys listed below that manage those contracts are listed below and we follow industry best practice to secure them.

 ### BMD Public Keys
 - CustomizeERC20Token: The BMD ERC20 token supply definition. (`0x0Efd8e7bD66981F5F06e3791A271C3F1256468e4`)